overwolf/overwolf.github.io/docs/api/overwolf-games-launchers.md

 sidebar_label: overwolf.games.launchers
 ---

-Returns an object with launchers status related events and functions.
+Returns an object with events and functions related to game launcher status.

 ## Methods Reference